-43. Hospitalized hip fracture event rate
+57. Hospitalized hip fracture event rate

-Source : Canadian Institute for Health Information (CIHI), Discharge Abstract Database (DAD), Fichier des hospitalisations MED-ÉCHO, ministère de la Santé et des Services sociaux, April 1, 2008 to March 31, 2009.
+Source : Discharge Abstract Database (DAD), CIHI; Fichier des hospitalisations MED-ÉCHO, ministère de la Santé et des Services sociaux, April 1, 2010 to March 31, 2011.

 Related data: Hospitalized hip fracture event rate

 Age-standardized rate of new hip fractures admitted to an acute care hospital per 100,000 population age 65 years and over.
 New event is defined as a first-ever hospitalization for hip fracture or a subsequent hip fracture occurring more than 28 days after the admission for the previous event in the reference period.
 A person may have more than one hip fracture event in the reference period.